A Guide To Help You Start Planning Your Wedding

 Booking a Wedding Planner

 These guys are the wedding experts.
 Planning a wedding can a lot of times be a part time job and will often make sense to let someone else do all the leg work.
 They have a lot of connections in the wedding industry from doing dozens of weddings a year.
 They know the good the bad and the ugly.
 They see the side of vendors that a lot of people will never see so trust their experience.
-At the very least stalk their blog for free advice.
+They also have great advise on their blog so be sure and check that out.
+Like this one from Boldy Chic Events on the red flags when looking at vendors.

 Booking a Photographer